Deaadman/ItemRarities/Information/PatchNotes.md

 - Commented out unused pieces of code.
 May be revisited in the future.

 ### Fixed
-- Fixed both the `Panel_Crafting` and `Panel_ActionsRadial` to properly display and hide the rarity label.
+- Fixed both the `Panel_Crafting` and `Panel_ActionsRadial` to properly display and hide the rarity label.aaaa